What is RIM moulding/What does RIM stand for?

 How can I get a project quoted?

 All Midas polyurethane mouldings are painted before we ship them to you.
-We use very hard wearing 2 pack paint systems, typically 2 pack PU paint but can also supply acrylics and epoxies when necessary.
+We use very hard wearing 2 pack paint systems, typically 2 pack polyurethane paint but can also supply acrylics and epoxies when necessary.

 All Midas PU mouldings are manufactured using a certified UL94 V0 flame retardant material which is only supplied in either beige or Black – if we pigment the material the certification would not be valid.